nf-core/website/src/content/events/2023/bytesize_converting_pytest_modules_to_nf-test.md

 ## Bytesize: Converting pytest modules to nf-test

-The last hackathon was under the inoffical theme of "adopting nf-test".
+The last hackathon was under the unoffical theme of "adopting nf-test".
 Adam ([@adamrtalbot](https://github.com/adamrtalbot)) and Sateesh ([@sateeshperi](https://github.com/sateeshperi)) are going to show in this bytesize how to convert a pytest module to nf-test.
 Although this may be soon a feature of future nf-core/tools, you will get a look into the steps required to do so on your own!